3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/DTEComponent.md

 #### Pre

-Flag of the execution command - Before / After
+Flag of execution of the command - Before / After

 Syntax: